Jobber vs ServiceTitan (2026): Which One Fits Your Business?

 Quick questions people always ask

 How much is ServiceTitan?
-Quote-based, per technician, no public numbers.
+Quote-based, per technician, with a monthly minimum.
+Nothing is published, and we won’t repeat the third-party estimates because they contradict each other by thousands a month.
 Expect it to cost significantly more than Jobber.

 Bottom line

-For most home service businesses in 2026, Jobber is the smarter, cheaper, more transparent choice.
-ServiceTitan earns its keep for larger commercial and residential operations that need enterprise muscle.
+For most home service businesses in 2026, Jobber is the cheaper and more transparent choice.
+ServiceTitan earns its keep once you’re running larger commercial and residential work that needs enterprise reporting.
 Caught between them?
-That usually means you’re not big enough for ServiceTitan yet — start Jobber’s free trial and get on with your day.
+That usually means you’re not big enough for ServiceTitan yet, so start Jobber’s 14-day trial and get on with your day.

 Still comparing?
-Read Housecall Pro vs Jobber and Housecall Pro vs ServiceTitan, or our best field service management software guide.
+Housecall Pro belongs in this decision too.
+Jobber vs Housecall Pro vs ServiceTitan prices all three by team size, and the cheapest one changes as you hire.
+Or read Housecall Pro vs Jobber and Housecall Pro vs ServiceTitan, or our best field service management software guide.

-Some links are affiliate links — see our affiliate disclosure.
+Pricing and features verified on both vendors’ own sites on 29 July 2026.
+Some links are affiliate links.
+See our affiliate disclosure.
 Screenshots are from the vendors’ official websites and belong to their respective owners.